NLnetLabs/routinator/source/installation.rst

 rsync
 """""

-Currently, Routinator requires the :command:`rsync` executable to be in your path.
+Currently, Routinator requires the :program:`rsync` executable to be in your path.
 Due to the nature of rsync, it is unclear which particular version you need at the very least, but whatever is being shipped with current Linux and
 \*BSD distributions, as well as macOS should be fine.
 Alternatively, you can